-Citation with stable link: Philip A. Harland, 'Scythians: Greek depictions of Scythian archers on Attic pottery (sixth century BCE),' Last modified November 29, 2022, http://philipharland.com/Blog/?p=7998.
+Citation with stable link: Philip A. Harland, 'Scythians: Greek depictions of Scythian archers on Attic pottery (sixth century BCE),' Ethnic Relations and Migration in the Ancient World, last modified November 29, 2022, http://philipharland.com/Blog/?p=7998.

 Information and descriptons: The images above are: Terracotta fragment of an Attic amphora jar with black-figures depicting an archer shooting an arrow, wearing a white Scythian cap, a short tunic, and shin-armour while holding a large quiver, now in the Metropolitan Museum of Art (550–540 BCE; inv.
 2011.604.3.152); Attic drinking bowl with black-figures depicting a Scythian archer with a separate close-up of the unrestored main figure, now in the Louvre (530-520 BCE; inv.
 F126; h.
 13.50 x d.
 31.50 x l.
 40 cm); Attic plate with red-figures (by Epiktetos) depicting a Scythian archer drawing an arrow from his quiver as he turns to shoot at the enemy, now in the British Museum (520-500 BCE; inv.
 GR 1837.6-9.59); and, Attic vase with red-figures (by Euphronios) depicting a Scythian archer with battle-ax, now in the Louvre (510-500 BCE).